List of Radiohead live performances: OK Computer and Against Demons tour (1996–1998)

-Kid A and Amnesiac era (1999–2001)
+Kid A and Amnesiac (1999–2001)

 In mid-2000, Radiohead toured the Mediterranean, performing Kid A and Amnesiac songs for the first time.
 Later that year, Radiohead toured Europe in a custom-built tent without corporate logos, playing mostly new songs.
 They also performed three concerts in North American theatres, their first in nearly three years.
 The small venues sold out rapidly, attracting celebrities, and fans who camped overnight.
 In October, Radiohead performed on the American comedy show Saturday Night Live; the performance shocked some viewers expecting rock songs, with Jonny Greenwood playing electronic instruments, the house brass band improvising over "The National Anthem", and Yorke dancing erratically to "Idioteque".
-From June until late October '00, Radiohead played over 40 shows.
+From June until late October 2000, Radiohead played over 40 shows.

 The Amnesiac tour began in late May 2001, playing in the Rock Am Ring and Rock Im Park festivals in Germany.
 Incorporating Radiohead's first North American tour in three years, the tour lasted for 4.5 months, with nearly 40 shows to add as well.
-In November 2001, Radiohead released a live EP, I Might Be Wrong: Live Recordings, comprising recordings from the Kid A and Amnesiac tours.
+In July, following the US tour, Radiohead performed a homecoming concert in South Park, Oxford, with supporting performances by Lyttelton, Beck, Sigur Rós and Supergrass.
+It was Radiohead's first performance in Oxford since 1996, and was attended by 42,000 people.
+According to the journalist Alex Ross, it may have been the largest public gathering in Oxford history.
+The concert raised £145,000, which Radiohead donated to local charities including Samaritans, a homeless shelter and the Orchestra of St John's, which performed on Kid A and Amnesiac.
+Recordings from the Kid A and Amnesiac tours were released on I Might Be Wrong: Live Recordings in November 2001.

-Hail To The Thief era (2002–2004)
+Hail to the Thief (2002–2004)

-In summer 2002, Radiohead began playing 12 shows in Portugal and Spain as a warm-up exercise before the September sessions that led to "Hail To The Thief".
-Roughly 12 tracks of the 14 that eventually comprised the album appeared on this initial tour, as Radiohead have attempted before and famously after during the 2006 tour that pre-dated "In Rainbows".
+In summer 2002, Radiohead began playing 12 shows in Portugal and Spain as a warm-up exercise before the September sessions that led to Hail to the Thief.
+Roughly 12 tracks of the 14 that eventually comprised the album appeared on this initial tour, as Radiohead have attempted before and famously after during the 2006 tour that pre-dated In Rainbows.

-On May 17th, 2003, the European leg of the "Hail To The Thief" tour began with two shows in Dublin's Olympia Theatre.
-During the summer, Radiohead toured throughout Europe and the U.S., reaching new levels of audiences in Festivals as well as headlining shows, supported in places by slowcore band Low (band) and electronic music artist Four Tet.
+On May 17, 2003, the European leg of the Hail to the Thief tour began with two shows in Dublin's Olympia Theatre.
+During the summer, Radiohead toured throughout Europe and the U.S., reaching new levels of audiences in Festivals as well as headlining shows, supported in places by slowcore band Low and electronic music artist Four Tet.

 In September and October 2003, the band played successful shows in the Hollywood Bowl and at the Madison Square Garden, with two shows at each venue.
-The tour continued into 2004, as the band traveled to Japan and Australia, and ended on May 1st, 2004, as the band headlined Coachella (festival), after over 100 shows worldwide.
+The tour continued into 2004, as the band traveled to Japan and Australia, and ended on May 1, 2004, as the band headlined Coachella, after over 100 shows worldwide.
 It was Coachella's first sellout, drawing a two-day total of 110,000 people.